Articles Posted in Catastrophic Injury

 As a result of this catastrophic collision, Stuart Kemp was permanently injured and disfigured.
 “When he was hit, his face went into the side of the wall.
 It broke all the bones in the side of his face,” said Ira Leesfield, Stuart Kemp’s attorney.
 The accident knocked out his front teeth and gums, and also fractured Kemp’s back in three places, crushing 75 percent of one vertebrae, Leesfield said.
 Stuart Kemp was airlifted to Jackson Memorial hospital in Miami where he stayed for 12 days.
 Key West rallied around Kemp, who is an owner of Nine One Five on Duval Street, and raised money for his $123,053 in medical expenses.

-Senior Managing Partner Ira Leesfield, and Partners Tom Scolaro and Patricia Kennedy represented Mr. Kemp who can now obtain the medical treatment necessary to restore his back and face.
+Senior Managing Partner Ira Leesfield, Patricia Kennedy and other attorneys at the firm represented Mr. Kemp who can now obtain the medical treatment necessary to restore his back and face.

 Continue reading